 - Strive for bidirectional communication: Engaging in a two-way communication can help in understanding the audience’s feedback and consequently enhance the research study.

-- Evaluate, reflect, and be prepared to adapt: Continuous evaluation, reflection, and adaptation is crucial to science communication.
+- Evaluate, reflect, and be prepared to adapt: Continuous evaluation, reflection, and adaptation are crucial to science communication.

 Communicating science is an art.
 PR Associates can help you present the most complex scientific concepts to a wide group of non-science audience and positively influence their behaviour.